rVnPower/PixivFE/README.md

 - Lightweight - both the interface and the code
 - Privacy-first - the server will do the work for you
-- No bloat - we only serve HTML and CSS
+- No bloat - we only serve HTML, CSS and minimal JS code
 - Open source - you can trust me!

 ## Hosting